Natural Ways To Kill and Repel Fleas and Ticks on Your Dog

 One way to keep pests off your dog is with essential oils.
-Even though there are hundreds of essential oils that can be used effectively to ward off all sorts of pests from gnats to roaches, there are only a small number of essential oils that can accomplish this without harming your furry pup.
+Even though there are hundreds of essential oils that can be used effectively to ward off all sorts of pests from gnats to roaches, there are only a small number of essential oils that can accomplish this without harming your dog.

-This is one reason why some essential oils can cause allergies, skin irritations, and more for canines.
+This is one reason why some essential oils can cause allergies, skin irritations, and more for dogs.
 The oils to keep away from your puppy include:

 - Most citrus oils

 - Tea Tree

 - Ylang ylang